-Similar to gold, silver is a commodity that is treated as a safe haven investment due to its long-term, inherent value.
+Silver is a commodity that is treated as a safe haven investment due to its long-term, inherent value, similar to gold.
 However, there are other factors which influence the silver price and make it a worthwhile investment.

-This trend indicates that investors from around the world are increasingly seeking more exposure to silver.
-As this demand is only projected to increase, the price of silver will naturally follow suit.
+This trend indicates that investors from around the world are increasingly seeking more exposure to it.
+As this demand is only under the prediction to increase, the price will naturally follow suit.

 As noted earlier, silver is used widely in many different industrial and technological areas, most notably in the use of green technology.